School Logo

 Curriculum Implementation

-The content and principles of the Early Years Foundation Framework, 2014 National Curriculum and the Teaching for Mastery approach convey how mathematics is implemented at Elmhurst.
+The content and principles of the Early Years Foundation Framework, 2014 National Curriculum, Mastering Number Project, and the Teaching for Mastery approach convey how mathematics is implemented at Elmhurst.

-Learning throughout the school is introduced using a concrete, pictorial and abstract approach so that pupils develop a conceptual understanding of mathematics through a variety of manipulatives and representations.
+Learning throughout the school is supported using a concrete, pictorial and abstract approach so that pupils develop a conceptual understanding of mathematics through a variety of manipulatives and representations.

 If you would like further information on our Maths curriculum or how to help your child at home, please get in contact with our Maths Leader, Mrs Dawn Hanwell, on 01296 481380 or office@esglt.co.uk